US immigration judge grants asylum to Singapore teen blogger

 His father, the late J.B.
 Jeyaretnam, attained folklore stature in the country's politics and was bankrupted after contesting a series of lawsuits by the ruling People's Action Party.

 "Singapore excels at creating a pressure cooker environment for dissidents and free thinkers who dare challenge the political, economic and social diktats from the ruling People's Action Party.
-It's clear the Singapore government saw Amos Yee as the proverbial nail sticking up that had to be hammered down," said a statement from Phil Robertson, HRW's deputy Asia director.
+It's clear the Singapore government saw Amos Yee as the proverbial nail sticking up that had to be hammered down," said a statement from Phil Robertson, Human Rights Watch deputy Asia director.

 "He's very excited to begin new life in the United States," Grossman said.

-"I have an infinite amount of ideas of what to do," he told the AP.
+"I have an infinite amount of ideas of what to do," he told AP.

 Department of Homeland Security attorneys had opposed the asylum bid, saying Yee's case didn't qualify as persecution based on political beliefs.
 It was unclear whether they'd appeal the decision or if Yee would have to remain imprisoned if they did.
 Attorneys have 30 days to appeal.

-Officials with DHS and Immigration and Customs Enforcement didn't immediately return messages Friday.
+Officials with Department of Homeland Security and Immigration and Customs Enforcement didn't immediately return messages Friday.
 A spokeswoman for the Executive Office for Immigration Review, which oversees U.S. immigration courts, declined comment.

 Associated Press writer Annabelle Liang in Singapore contributed to this report.